aurotripathy/training-with-noise-reduces-overfitting/README.md

 # The Unreasonable Effectiveness of Training With Jitter (i.e, How to Reduces Overfitting)

-In the likely everday scenario of a small dataset, an overfited model is a likely outcome, meaning that the model does not generalize very well to test data.
+In the likely everday scenario of a small dataset, an overfitted model is a likely outcome, meaning that the model does not generalize very well to test data.
 In this example, we highlight a simple yet powerful way to reduce overfitting.

 ## The Dataset